-The Recipient and any Recipient institution shall conduct all biological and chemical defense research, development, and acquisition projects in compliance with all arms control agreements of the U.S., including the Chemical Weapons Convention (CWC) and the Biological Weapons Convention (BWC).
-DHS Directive 041-01, Compliance With, and Implementation of, Arms Control Agreements, requires all such projects to be systematically evaluated for compliance at inception, prior to funding approval, whenever there is significant project change, and whenever in the course of project execution an issue potentially raises a compliance concern.
+The Recipient and any Recipient institution shall conduct all biological and chemical defense research, development, testing, evaluation, and acquisition projects in compliance with all arms control agreements of the U.S., including the Chemical Weapons Convention (CWC) and the Biological Weapons Convention (BWC).
+DHS Directive 041-01, Arms Control Compliance for Chemical and Biological Defense Activities, requires review of all such projects, including classified projects; projects involving biological and/or chemical agents, surrogates, or simulants; and non-laboratory activities related to biological and/or chemical agents (e.g., literature reviews, simulations, and/or modeling activities) to be systematically evaluated for compliance at inception, prior to funding approval, whenever there are any project changes, and whenever in the course of project execution an issue potentially raises a compliance concern.

 - 1. Requirements for Initial Treaty Compliance Review.
-To ensure compliance with DHS Directive 041-01, for each new biological and/or chemical defense-related effort (including non-laboratory activities related to biological and/or chemical agents) to be conducted under this Award, the Recipient must submit the following documentation for compliance review and certification prior to funding approval: a completed Treaty Compliance Form (TCF), which includes a Project Summary; a BWC Checklist; and/or a CWC Checklist. - 2.
+To ensure compliance with DHS Directive 041- 01, for each biological and/or chemical defense- related effort (including non- laboratory activities related to biological and/or chemical agents) to be conducted under this Award, the Recipient must submit the following documentation for compliance review and certification prior to funding approval: a completed Treaty Compliance Form (TCF) and a Statement of Work (or workplan).
+The Recipient should contact work with the DHS Program Manager to engage CAPO regarding treaty compliance issues.
+The DHS Program Manager should help them obtain the TCF, submit the completed TCF, and/or request additional guidance regarding treaty compliance documentation and review requirements.
+The CAPO will review all submitted materials and provide written confirmation of approval to the Recipient once the treaty compliance certification process is complete.
+The Recipient and any Recipient institution shall not initiate any new activities, or execute modifications to approved activities, prior to receipt of this written confirmation. - 2.
 Requirements for Ongoing Treaty Compliance Review.
-To ensure ongoing treaty compliance for approved biological and/or chemical defense-related efforts funded through this Award, the Recipient must submit the following documentation for review and approval prior to any significant project change and/or whenever in the course of project execution an issue potentially raises a compliance concern: an updated Treaty Compliance Form and an updated Statement of Work detailing the proposed modification.
-The proposed project modification must receive written approval from CAPO prior to initiation.
-Examples of project modifications include but are not limited to-the addition of agents, a change in performer, modifications to the scope of work, and changes to the technical approach.
+To ensure ongoing treaty compliance for approved biological and/or chemical defense-related efforts funded through this Award, the Recipient, working with the DHS PM must notify CAPO of changes to include but are not limited to-the addition of biological or chemical agents (including any additional strains/isolates of biological material, simulants, or surrogates), a change in performers or sub-performer(s), modifications to the scope of work, and/or changes to the technical approach per DHS Directive 041-01.